gordon-lim/chip/README.md

   *Note: `buttonSeat` is 1-indexed.*

 - **Stacks:**
-  One line, listed from UTG → … → BB.
+  One line, listed in seat order (arbitrary, but must be consistent).
   Example: `100 200 150 250 100 180`

 - **Numbers:**